 If you sign up for an Enterprise Trial directly, Orchestrator service is created in an Enterprise instance.

 Upon upgrading from Community to Enterprise, any pre-existing Orchestrator services created on the free Community instances are migrated to the Enterprise instances over time.

 After upgrading to Enterprise or Enterprise Trial, any new Orchestrator services created for new tenants are hosted within the paid Enterprise instances located in the tenant region you choose.

 We deploy new releases of Orchestrator twice a month.
-New releases are made available in stages: first to Community instances, and one week later to Enterprise instances as well.
+New releases are made available first to Community instances, and one week later to Enterprise instances as well.

 Within each region, we have multiple instances for each of our services for load-balancing and high availability.